-Software libraries for parameter optimization are often large and sophisticated (see e.g., Portlib [Fox et al., 1978] or the survey of methods for channel density optimization by Vanier and Bower [1999]).
+Software libraries for parameter optimization are often large and sophisticated (see, e.g., Portlib(Fox et al., 1978) or the survey of methods for channel density optimization by Vanier and Bower (Vanier and Bower, 1999)).
 It is not the intention here to represent the algorithmic contents of these declaratively, only the way in which they are applied.
-The main aim is to allow the transfer of an optimization procedure between users in the same way that models can be exchanged, without requiring any extra knowledge about how the optimization should be performed.
+The main aim is to allow the transfer of an optimization procedure between users in the same way that models can be exchanged, without requiring any extra knowledge about the optimization should be performed.

 The description of an optimization should therefore include the names and initial values of parameters which are optimized, the error measures used to test convergence, the name and source of the algorithm used and any flags or parameters required by the particular implementation of the algorithm.
 Most of this is possible with the same components as are used for the sensitivity analysis, with the exception of specifying a choice of optimization algorithm.
-Presently only the conjugate gradient method (Press et al., 1993) is available within Catacomb2 itself through the cGOptimizer component which uses an independent NeuroML-compatible optimization library.
-Other algorithms can be implemented via the optimizerScript component, which works in very much the same way as the Jython script extension mechanism, but with hooks and call-backs appropriate to general optimization problems.
+Presently only the conjugate gradient method(Press